diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-03-16-why-quarkus-native-probably-does-not-fit-your-project.md

 - **Slower compilation** - the compilation time of a native application is also bigger than a JVM-based application because there are more steps to perform during build-time.
 - **Bigger file size** - the native binary consists mostly of two parts: the code of the application compiled to binary and the "image heap" of the preinitialized data structures and other components that are necessary for your application.
 This enables the startup time to be fast, because there is no need to initialize the heap memory (since it's already done), with the downside that the resulting executable file is usually bigger than the Jar file.
 - **Worst monitoring (debugging and profiling)** - since the executable does not run on a JVM, it can be harder to monitor the application, since native images lack most debugging and profiling capabilites probided by the JVM, such as JMX or other known Java Agents.
+- **Classes not loaded only discovered at runtime** - it has happened to me to use a native image and to spend hours and hours searching for a problem that only happened in the native image to discover that, due to reflection, some classes were not loaded in the native image.
+The compiler puts only reachable methods into the native executable.
+As a result, applications may behave unexpectedly or throw runtime errors.
+Therefore, you need to be careful when dealing with dynamic class loading, reflection, serialization and similar issues when running in native mode.

 Now that we know more about Native vs Non-native images, let's benchmark them!